New to Telerik Reporting? Download free 30-day trial

 The following examples demonstrate useful prompts for the Telerik Reporting MCP Server:

-• "#telerik_reporting_assistant Add a Telerik Report Viewer to my native Angular application."
+• "#telerik-reporting-assistant Add a Telerik Report Viewer to my native Angular application."

-• "#telerik_reporting_assistant Connect the Telerik Report Viewer to my Telerik Report Server instance."
+• "#telerik-reporting-assistant Connect the Telerik Report Viewer to my Telerik Report Server instance."

 Visit the Telerik Reporting Prompt Library for more sample prompts.